PMEC-OSU/LUPA_WEC-Sim/Additional Numerical Models/TEAMERLUPA2_inf_depth_1m/README.md

-# LUPA WEC-Sim Model — Fall 2023
+# LUPA WEC-Sim Model — Infinite Water Depth

 This is the ReadMe for the LUPA WEC-Sim model with *infinite water depth* based on the experimental testing in **Fall 2023** at the O.H.
 Hinsdale Wave Research Laboratory in Corvallis, OR, USA.
 For information on the other two configurations, see **LUPA Fall 2022**.